cseanburns/electronic_resource_mgmt/src/10-licensing-basics.md

 This entails that it's a *temporary* item in the collection, and thus requires special management.

 Licensing requires understanding other aspects of electronic resource management, too.
-An ERM librarian's job duties might be solely focused on the technical aspects of the work, i.e., those things we covered in prior sections.
+An ERM librarian's job duties might be solely focused on the technical aspects of the work, i.e., those things we covered in the prior chapter.
 However, an ERM librarian whose primary job duty is to participate in the licensing process must have a good grasp of the technical.
 This is because it is the technical that is licensed.
-In other words, it's probably a good thing to understand what is being licensed.
 This is why we spent time on the technical aspects before studying on licensing.

-Before we get into licensing, we should refresh ourselves on the basics of copyright law, since what is being licensed is a fact of its existence.
+Before we get into licensing, we should refresh ourselves on the basics of copyright law, since what is being licensed is a fact of copyright.
-Since licensing involves negotiating, signing, and managing contracts, We should know something about contract law, and how the two types of laws are related.
+Since licensing involves negotiating, signing, and managing contracts, We should know something about contract law, too, and how the two types of laws are related.

 ## Copyright and Contracts